 I have found this to be helpful for numerous different products as well as places like Etsy.
-Let them know you follow them on social media and some will give you 10% off or send you product samples in the mail.
+Let them know you follow them on social media; some will give you 10% off or send you product samples in the mail.

 If you are looking for a big-ticket item, see if the store has a discount code for signing up for their emails.
 You can always unsubscribe after getting the code.
 Some companies also offer a discount for referring your friends.

-Ask your friends if they have a code and you could save $10-$15 or more depending on the store.
+Ask your friends if they have a code; you could save $10-$15 or more, depending on the store.

 Make sure you familiarize yourself with the store’s Coupon Policies.
 This will save you time when in line.
 The last thing you need is to have all your coupons organized and realize in line that you did not meet one of the store’s policies.